This website uses cookies. Find out more in our Privacy Policy.

 A liberal arts degree in Spanish will give you an advantage in today’s workforce.

-Spanish language skills and a well-rounded understanding of Hispanic cultures are highly sought after by employers.
+Spanish language skills and intercultural competencies are highly sought after by employers.
 Work in any sector of industry where verbal and written skills are critical, including private, nonprofit or governmental organizations, health, travel and communications.